Hotels near Smithsonian Metro Station in Washington, D.C.

 This luxury hotel took over the Old Post Office Pavilion building that once housed the Trump International Hotel.
 It boasts spacious rooms, excellent service, and a spectacular lobby bar displaying an enviable collection of crystal decanters.
 The Waldorf is a five- to ten-minute walk to the Smithsonian Station; it is also within a mile of ten open Smithsonian venues on the National Mall.

 This boutique hotel occupies one of the few remaining Romanesque Revival buildings in Washington.
 It used to house a leading bank, and 23 presidents are known to have conducted business there.
-It is 10- to 15-minute walk from the Smithsonian Station.
+It is a 10- to 15-minute walk from the Smithsonian Station.
 It is also near Ford’s Theater, where you can see a show, take a guided tour, and view the flag-draped (no-longer-used) Presidential Box.

 This historic hotel occupies a 19th-century building that once housed the General Post Office.
 It features high ceilings, grand hallways, and a stunning lobby with complementary coffee in the morning and wine in the evening.
 It is also catty-cornered from the Capital One Arena.
 It is about a 15-minute walk to the Smithsonian Station.